disgustinghuman/huntercoin/betterQt_readme.txt

     (OK)                      after all names from names.txt, in case of no alarm and no idle hunter

     Full: <name>              after all names from names.txt, if reached maximum loot (carrying capacity)
-    Bank: <name>              after all names from names.txt, if reached 50% of carrying capacity, and a bank is nearby (see config:bank_distance)
+    Bank: <name>              after all names from names.txt, if reached 50% of carrying capacity, and a bank is nearby (see "config:bank_distance" and "config:loot_notice")

     x,y->x2,y2               after hunter name, coors currently and expected after next block wp:...                   after hunter name, next waypoint